cliffmin/voxcompose/docs/SELF_LEARNING.md

 # VoxCompose Self-Learning System

+> Conceptual Reference
+> This repository is documentation-only.
+The examples and commands shown here are illustrative of a potential implementation and are not runnable from this repository.

 ## Overview

 VoxCompose's self-learning system represents a breakthrough in transcription accuracy, automatically learning from your speech patterns and vocabulary to deliver personalized, instant corrections without requiring cloud services or manual configuration.